Keberneth/Zabbix-Modules/Healthcheck/README.md

 If one step fails, the run is marked as failed and the ping is not sent.

 ## Ping if working
 If the healtchecks return OK a ping can be sent.
-I recomend https://healthchecks.io/
+I recommend https://healthchecks.io/
 <br>
 healthchecks.io can be configured to sent triggered problems if ping is not recived within specified time period.
 <br>